browsermedia/browsercms/README.markdown

     I18n.default_locale = :es

-Restart your server and you should see (most) of the UI in Spanish.
+Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, restart your server and you should see (most) of the UI in Spanish.

 ## Pending transaltions